-14. The Action Plan for 2012-2015 expanded cooperation to various States in India.
-Under this Action Plan, Israel agreed to set up 28 Centers of Excellence across seven states by 2015.
-These Centers were spread across different fields and already 15 such Centers have already been commissioned.
+11. The Action Plan for 2012-2015 expanded cooperation to various States in India.
+Under this Action Plan, Israel agreed to set up 26 Centers of Excellence across 9 States.
 These Centers demonstrate an integrated and scientific approach to farming.
-In Maharashtra, Centers of Excellence was set-up for Mango at Ratnagiri; Citrus at Akola; and Pomegranate at Rahuri.
+These Centers were spread across different fields - in Maharashtra, Centers of Excellence was set-up for Mango at Ratnagiri; Citrus at Akola; and Pomegranate at Rahuri.
 A Center of Excellence for vegetables was set up in Karnal, Haryana.
 In Sirsa, Punjab the Center for fruits was established.
+15 such Centers have already been commissioned.
 Third phase of agricultural work plan (2015-18) was signed in September, 2015.
-Israel will set up a Center of Excellence in Dairy management in Haryana under this work plan.
+Under this plan, cooperation will be expanded into 6 more States.

-16. Indian official and business delegations regularly attend Israel’s triennial international agricultural exhibition event Agritech, which showcases Israel’s achievements in agriculture.
-In Agritech 2015 (April 28-30) in Tel Aviv, India’s participation included the Chief Ministers from Maharashtra and Meghalaya and delegations from Telangana, Mizoram and Punjab.
+12. Indian officials receive training in Israel from time to time.
+Indian official and business delegations regularly attend Israel’s triennial international agricultural exhibition event Agritech, which showcases Israel’s achievements in agriculture.
+In Agritech 2015, India’s participation included the Chief Ministers from Maharashtra and Meghalaya and official delegations from Telangana, Mizoram and Punjab.

-19.Given Israel’snovel and efficient water technologies for waste water management, recycling waste water (75%), desalination, water security, and water conservation, there is ongoing cooperation between the two countries.
+14.Ongoing cooperation between the two countries in the sector was formalized through a MOU on Water Resources Management and Development Cooperation which was signed in November 2016.
 India’s companies and official delegations regularly visit the biannual event WATEC in Israel which showcases Israel’s water and energy technologies.